zfbx/zdiscord/docs/config.md

 ---
-## Potenatial future feature configs
+## Potential future feature configs

 These may or may not be in any way functional or non-existent entirely, they're only here to make upgrading in the future easier if and when I add them.